Arham-Mod/Attendance_soul/README.md

 # Attendance System

-A basic React application with a command-line interface to manage an attendance system.
+A basic React application to manage an attendance system.
 This application will be expanded in the future to include database connectivity and additional features.

 ## Features